 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
 This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials of our current and future product candidates, obtaining regulatory approval, establishing and validating commercial-scale current good manufacturing practices, or cGMP, facilities, marketing and selling any products for which we obtain regulatory approval (including through third parties), as well as discovering or acquiring and developing additional product candidates.
 We are only in the preliminary stages of some of these activities.
+As inflation expectations increase in the United States and globally, we expect the costs of certain activities will increase.
+Should suppliers and consultants increase prices to cover increased wages and materials costs, we expect our expenses and cash utilization could increase substantially.
 We may never succeed in these activities and, even if we do, may never generate revenues that are sufficient to offset our expenses and achieve profitability.